-Chief School Administrator Assignment Codes (numerical order) are found in the Staff Assignments - App B spreadsheet, which was updated on the Pennsylvania Department of Education > Data and Reporting > PIMS > Manuals and Calendar page.
+Chief School Administrator Assignment Codes (numerical order) are found in the Staff Assignments - Appendix B spreadsheet, on the Pennsylvania Department of Education > Data and Reporting > PIMS > Manuals and Calendar page.

-IMPORTANT NOTE: Every LEA must have one, and only one, Administrator code entered in Field 3 (ASSIGNMENT CODE) of the Staff Assignment template.
+IMPORTANT NOTE: Every LEA must have one, and only one, Administrator code entered in Field 3 (ASSIGNMENT CODE) of the Staff Assignment Template.